openmobilityfoundation/mobility-data-specification/policy/README.md

 - Idle-time and disabled-time limitations (e.g. "5 days idle while rentable, 12 hours idle while unrentable, per device")

 The machine-readable format allows Providers to obtain policies and compute compliance where it can be determined entirely by data obtained internally.

+Policies will typically be linked to one or more associated geographies.
+Geography descriptions (e.g. geofences or lists of street segments) must also be maintained by the Agency indefinitely.
+Policies without specific geographies (global policies) are assumed to apply to the entire service area managed by the Agency.

+Geographical data will be stored as immutable GeoJSON, referenced by UUID.
+See the Geography and Geography Author specs for information on the Geography schema, and how Agencies are expected to create and maintain Geographies and serve them to Providers.
+In a future revision of Agency, we will deprecate the existing `/service_areas` endpoint. `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policy documents might prefer Points for locations such as drop-zones.
+Policy may be used for a variety of enforcement actions, so it's important for the Agency to persist and keep immutable both Policy and Geography data.

 [Top](#table-of-contents)